 Spiced Pumpkin Pancakes: Surprise your partner with a breakfast of Dominican coffee, Prosecco with orange juice, and light, fluffy and very filling Spiced Pumpkin Pancakes with some fresh blackberries & raspberries.
 The nutrition does not include the Vermont Maple Syrup on top.
 Recipe adapted from BH&G Best Pumpkin recipes

-- In a medium bowl, lightly beat the egg, and then combine with milk, pumpkin, vegetable oil, and vanilla.
+- Combine wet ingredients: In a medium bowl, lightly beat the egg, and then combine with milk, pumpkin, vegetable oil, and vanilla.

-- Add 2 cups of Pumpkin Spice Pancake Mix and combine well.
+- Add 2 cups of Pumpkin Spice Pancake Mix (see our recipe) and combine well.
 You can add more if you think the batter is too thin.
 Add more milk if too thick.

-- For standard-size pancakes, pour ¼ cup batter onto a hot, lightly greased pancake pan; spread if necessary.
-In this step I added more to make bigger size pancakes.
+- For standard-size pancakes, pour ¼ cup batter onto a hot, lightly buttered frying pan or grill; spread the center if necessary.
+You can add more to make bigger size pancakes.

-- Cook over medium heat for 2 minutes on each side or until golden; turn over when surfaces are bubbly and edges are slightly dry.
+- Cook over first side on medium heat for 2 minutes until golden; turn over when top surface is bubbly and edges are slightly dry.

 - Serve with butter and pour on our delicious Vermont Maple Syrup

 Store any leftover cooked pancakes individually in the refrigerator; reheat in a microwave and toaster, or in a toasted oven.